-Expets for authorities concerned, parents’ proactive role on Cyberbullying
+Experts for authorities concerned, parents’ proactive role on Cyberbullying

 contacts to avoid any malpractice or blackmailing.

-Expets for authorities concerned, parents’ proactive role on Cyberbullying
+Experts for authorities concerned, parents’ proactive role on Cyberbullying

-ISLAMABAD, Sept 23 (APP):The legal and Information Technalogy experts have urged the authorities concerned and parents to play proactive role to create more awareness on Cyber Law to yield positive results.
+ISLAMABAD, Sept 23 (APP):The legal and Information Technology experts have urged the authorities concerned and parents to play proactive role to create more awareness on Cyber Law to yield positive results.